yuriportfolio/Aku-blog/pages/blog/2020-10-14-draft-example.md

   - portfolio showcase
 draft: false
 ---
+\*﻿An example of an informational post written for a commercial cleaning company.
+The artwork featured here was personally designed for the portfolio.

 ## Does high-quality mean high price?

 The high price is a fee for quality, professional team, and the vast range of services provided.
 One might get the impression that a high-quality cleaning with a professional team might be expensive, but this is not the case.
 It is a common misconception that high quality means high price.
 Quality can be achieved at any price point, and the commercial cleaning industry is a perfect example of this.